 Creation: Overpayment refund can be created by clicking "Refund" button in Payment details page.
 Open balance for refunding payment is a must.

-QBO sync: Refund is synced to QBO as an expense.
+QuickBooks Online sync: Refund is synced to QuickBooks Online as an expense.
 Refund must be manually applied on Payment open amount (amount to be refunded).

 Customer Credit Balance: Customer credit balance is decreased by the Refund amount.